Jarred Kelenic Player Props: Mariners vs. Astros

-The Seattle Mariners, including Jarred Kelenic (.270 slugging percentage in past 10 games, including no homers), take on starter Hunter Brown and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+Jarred Kelenic -- with a slugging percentage of .333 in his past 10 games (including zero home runs) -- will be in action for the Seattle Mariners against the Houston Astros, with Framber Valdez on the mound, on July 8 at 7:15 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Astros.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Astros.

 Jarred Kelenic Game Info & Props vs. the Astros